PizzaBox/imageOnSave/README.md

 ```
 <Photoshop install location>/Presets/Scripts
 ```
-Check if "Script Events Manager.jsx" exists.
+* Check if "Script Events Manager.jsx" exists.
 If it doesn't, go [here](https://github.com/PizzaBox/imageOnSave/tree/master/Adobe), and install it before proceeding

 * Download the [latest version of imageOnSave.jsx (right click - Save Link As)](https://raw.githubusercontent.com/PizzaBox/imageOnSave/master/imageOnSave.jsx) and save it to:
 ```
 <Photoshop install location>/Presets/Scripts/Event Scripts Only
 ```
-**If your photoshop directory is on your c:/ drive, you may have to save the file somewhere else (ie: /Downloads), then copy/paste it into the above directory.**
+**If your photoshop directory is on your c:/ drive, you may have to save the file somewhere else (ie: /Downloads), then copy/paste it into the above directory.
+You may also have to give Windows permission to copy the file to the above directory.**
 * The script is now installed!
 Nice work.

 ## Adding the script to Photoshop